StackVista/stackstate-docs/use/concepts/relations.md

 ![Indirect relation details](/.gitbook/assets/v51_indirect_relation_details.png)

-The **Indirect relation details** tab is shown in the StackState UI right panel when an indirect relation is selected in the topology visualizer.
+Select an indirect relation in the topology visualizer to display detailed information about it in the right panel **Indirect relation details** tab.
 The full path, including all components that connect the source and the target component, is shown.
-From here, you can click on a component or relation between components to jump to the associated **Component details** tab or **Direct relation details** tab where you will find detailed information about the selected component or relation.
+From here, you can click on a component, or a relation between components, to open its associated details tab - **Component details** or **Direct relation details**.

 ### Grouped relations